What Is The Difference Between A Bank Appraisal And A Real Estate Appraisal?

 Reporting

-• Bank Appraisal: Follows a specific format and strict guidelines set by the lender and federal regulations, ensuring consistency and compliance with lending standards.
+• Bank Appraisal: Follows a specific format and strict guidelines set by the lender and federal regulations through the Appraisal Subcommittee (ASC), ensuring consistency and compliance with lending standards.
 The report typically includes detailed information on the property, comparable sales data, and the appraiser’s justification for the appraised value.

 • Real Estate Appraisal: The format may vary depending on the appraiser and the purpose of the appraisal.
 However, most reports will include: